midgen/GOAPerDemo/README.md

-# GOAPer_MP
+# GOAPer

-GOAPer rep for marketplace prep
+A simple Goal Oriented Action Planning Framework for UE4

+Still a WIP, use at your own risk!